 - How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
 Not applicable - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
 Not applicable - How does the designated index differ from a relevant broad market index?
 Not applicable - Where can the methodology used for the calculation of the designated index be found?
-Not applicable jective and that the investee companies follow good governance prac-
+Not applicable tee companies follow good governance prac-